walttriano/EnderWire-2.0/README.md

 3. Several additional options such dual bowden for multicolor printing, allowing different electronics
 4. Some assembly and start-up guides

-The improvements are from DaRk_dOg who has added improved upon the original design and, most improtantly, added an enclosure
+The improvements are from DaRk_dOg who has improved upon the original design and, most improtantly, added an enclosure